tum-ens/urbs/doc/workflow.rst

 too. create an entry for each process that can be built at a given site.
-The upper capacity limits ``cap-up`` for each process are the most important figure. *Qlyph Archipelago* is known for its large areas suitable for wind parks up to 200 MW, only surpased by the great offshore sites of *Jepid Island*.
-The other islands only have space for up to 120 MW or 80 MW.
-*Gas plants* can be built up to 100 MW on every island, except for *Vled Haven*, which can house up to 80 MW only.
+The upper capacity limits ``cap-up`` for each process are the most important figure. *Qlyph Archipelago* is known for its large areas suitable for wind parks up to 200 MW, only surpased by the great offshore sites of *Jepid Island* with 250 MW potential capacity.
+The other islands only have space for up to 120 MW or 80 MW. *Gas plants* can be built up to 100 MW on every island, except for *Vled Haven*, which can house up to 80 MW only.

 *Slack powerplants* are set to an installed capacity ``inst-cap`` higher than the peak demand in each site, so that any residual load could always be